dustingetz/dustingetz.github.io/pages/Model%3A Cynefin, a map of uncertainty.md

 - Cynefin (pronounced "kinevin") = a framework for dealing with (operating in) uncertainty
 	- provides managers with the means to realize that they are facing a messy, intractable problem, and with the tools to enable them to make progress in this imperfect world.
 	- we must recognize that traditional management approaches only work within certain boundaries, and that **if we are not in an ordered space, they do not apply**
+	- there are few, if any, context-free solutions but many valid context-specific ones
 - invented by Dave Snowden: https://twitter.com/snowded
 -
 - ![image.png](../assets/image_1689518406397_0.png)